H4RP3RK/milestone3_rcn/README.md

 ## Questions
 Welcome.html
-- If session exists, take to member_home rather than log_in Register.html
-x If user exists with email address, can you send error?
+x If session exists, take to member_home rather than log_in Register.html x If user exists with email address, can you send error?
 Queries.html